SafeChargeInternational/safecharge_prestashop/README.md

-# SafeCharge Prestashop
+# Nuvei Prestashop
-SafeCharge PlugIn for PrestaShop v 1.7 and above
+Nuvei PlugIn for PrestaShop v 1.7 and above

 If you have previously installed plugin (before v2.0)